hydrolarus/cytosol/README.md

 `rule`s can modify the environment by transforming a set of `record`s into a new set of `record`s.

-An `rule` has a "reactant list", which states the part of the environment needing to be present for the `rule` to perform its function.
+A `rule` has a "reactant list", which states the part of the environment needing to be present for the `rule` to perform its function.

 With all the reactants available the "product list" will be inserted into the environment and all the reactants will be removed.